 If you want Kickstarter publicity…

-I’m afraid this is a thing we will not consider, unless we have a previously existing relationship with a game.
-We do not back board-games on Kickstarter and have no current intention of changing that stance.
+Unless we have a previously existing relationship with a game or publisher I’m afraid this is a thing we usually will not consider, We do not often back board-games on Kickstarter and have no current intention of changing that stance.
 We have some fundamental philosophical issues with the way Kickstarter has become a way for larger publishers to effectively invert the risk-reward ratio of capitalist enterprise.
 We are also, and this is important, not primarily a site about what’s new and hot in upcoming board-games.
+However, if you can make a case as to why your game has merit from an accessibility perspective, we can be somewhat more flexible on this.

 If you want a right of reply…